antaz/hikari/share/man/man1/hikari.md

 =======

-The *outputs* section allows users to define background for outputs using their name.
-The file format for the background image has to be *PNG*.
+The *outputs* section allows users to define background for outputs using their name using the *background* attribute which can be either the path to the background image, or an object which enables the user to define additional attributes for the background image.
+Background file format has to be *PNG*.

+When defining a *background* object the following attributes are available.

+* **path**

+  This attribute giving the *path* to the wallpaper image file is mandatory.

+* **fit**

+  Specifies how the wallpaper should be displayed.
+Available options are *center*, *stretch* and *tile*. *stretch* is the default even when specifying the background image as a string.

 ```
 outputs {
   "eDP-1" = {
     background = "/path/to/wallpaper"
-    background-fit = center
   }

+  WL-1 = {
+    background = {
+      path = "/path/to/wallpaper"
+      fit = center
     }
+  }
+}
 ```

-The optional attribute `background-fit` allows for wallpaper scaling.
-Available options are *center*, *stretch* and *tile*.